SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/index.md

 #### errors

-* 204 – Entity not found (if there is no tracker with such id belonging to authorized user).
+* 201 – Not found in the database (if there is no tracker with such id belonging to authorized user).
 * 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).

 <hr>